-New IFRS Standards, interpretations and amendments but not yet effective
+New standards not yet effective

 The Fund Manager anticipates that the application of these new standards and amendments in the future will not have any significant impact on the amounts reported.

 4. MATERIAL ACCOUNTING POLICIES

 The following are the material accounting policies applied by the Fund in preparing its financial statements.
 These policies have been consistently applied to all the years presented, unless otherwise stated.